 Another important thing to keep in mind is that every iWeb share dealing account is backed by the UK’s Financial Services Compensation Scheme.
 This insures your account for up to £85,000 in the event that the company becomes insolvent, although this is unlikely to happen.

-iWeb is one of the most cost-effective brokers in the UK, at least when you compare it to traditional brokers rather than online-only platforms like eToro.
-This broker is a particularly good value compared to its parent companies, Halifax and Lloyds.
+iWeb is one of the most cost-effective brokers in the UK, at least when you compare it to traditional brokers rather than online-only platforms.
 You get access to nearly all of the same shares and funds as well as the same trading platform, but with no ongoing account fees and extremely low commissions.

 That said, iWeb share dealing falls well short of the mark when it comes to the broker’s trading platform and tools.
 There is no iWeb app, which is a huge blow considering that most investors are monitoring shares and placing trades from their smartphones and tablets.
 In addition, this broker offers only the bare minimum of fundamental data and a less than stellar technical charting interface.

-On the whole, iWeb can be a good choice for active investors who are looking for a low-cost ISA or SIPP plan to save for retirement.
-But, for everyone else, we would recommend a share dealing account with eToro since it’s commission-free and offers trading on more than 800 global shares.
+On the whole, iWeb can be a suitable choice for active investors who are looking for a low-cost ISA or SIPP plan to save for retirement.